-The Museum recently decided to send Pardon Me to an outside contractor with a reputation for restoring high-quality yachts and sailboats.
+The Museum decided to send Pardon Me to an outside contractor with a reputation for restoring high-quality yachts and sailboats.
 While we would have preferred to complete the work in-house, Brooklin Boat Yard has the knowledge and ability to design and install Pardon Me’s complex mechanical systems.
 She returned to Clayton in October 2013, fully restored and ready for launching.

 Few pleasure boats have ever been more aptly-named than Pardon Me.
 Her design was commissioned by Charles P. Lyon, a wealthy sportsman and owner of several other large custom boats who spent his summers on Oak Island.
 Hacker had previously designed for him the express commuters Finesse and Vamoose.
 Lyon intended Pardon Me to be his ultimate boat, and selected the well-regarded firm Hutchinson Boat Works of Alexandria Bay to build his new vessel.